RainbowwPhoenixx/SARtris/README.md

 ## Setting up

+- Download the configs by clicking the green "Code" button, then "Download zip"
 - Put the tetris folder such that you have `cfg/tetris/tetris.cfg` `cfg/tetris/display.cfg`, etc
 - Set your binds in the `tetris/controls.cfg` file (do not override other binds)
 - Optionally modify the coordinates at which the tetris board appears, and more in `tetris/settings.cfg`